-GeodSolve performs geodesic calculations for the WGS84 ellipsoid.
+GeodSolve (version 1.46) performs geodesic calculations for an arbitrary ellipsoid of revolution.
 The shortest path between two points on the ellipsoid at (lat1, lon1) and (lat2, lon2) is called the geodesic; its length is s12 and the geodesic from point 1 to point 2 has azimuths azi1 and azi2 at the two end points.
 There are two standard geodesic problems: